pokumars/FS-Open2021-p9-typescript/Combine_multiple_repos.md

-# How to combine multiple repositories into one repository
+# How to combine multiple git repositories into one git repository
 ### preserving the commit history of all of them in the new repo

 ### Motivation